LSEG-API-Samples/Article.RTSDK.Java.DockerMaven/README.md

 - Prerequisite: [Demo prerequisite](#prerequisite)

 **As of December 2021**: There are new serious vulnerabilities that were identified impacting the Apache Log4j utility.
-Please update the libary to the latest version.
+Please update the library to the latest version.
 You can find more detail regarding the vulnerability and the fix from the [Apache Log4j Security Vulnerabilities](https://logging.apache.org/log4j/2.x/security.html) page.

 ## <a id="Introduction"></a>Introduction